 - Passed between animals and from animals to humans by insect vectors

-- Endothelial cells in the blood stream engulf these organisms (induced by the organism itself) and carried to the cell cytoplasm within a vacuole.
+- Endothelial cells in the bloodstream engulf these organisms (induced by the organism itself) and are carried to the cell cytoplasm within a vacuole.

-- Organism escape from the vacuole or phagosome.
+- Organisms escape from the vacuole or phagosome.

-- Organisms transmits inside the body via cell to cell spread, lymphatic drainage, hematogenous route and can also be latent (e.g. R. prowazekii)
+- Organisms transmit inside the body via cell-to-cell spread, lymphatic drainage, and hematogenous route, and can also be latent (e.g. R. prowazekii)

 - Formation of disseminated endothelial lesions

 - Activation of clotting systems-disseminated intravascular coagulopathy (DIC)

 Epidemic typhus (Louse borne typhus)